carlshizi/othersProject/README.md

 **<h3># othersProject</h3>**
-A collection of different Plotly Graphs (Written in Python)
+A collection of different Plotly Graphs

 Here is the link to a live running instance of the app hosted on AWS elasticbeanstalk (EC2).
 Open link on google chrome.